FireAndIce68/Rover/README.md

 * From Visual Studio

 Open the Rover solution (Rover.sln) in Visual Studio 2017 and Run/Debug the *MoveRover* project.
-The project has been configured to run the *InstructionSet01.rcmd* command file which contains the commands given the specification.
+The project has been configured to run the *InstructionSet01.rcmd* command file which contains the commands given in the specification.

 * From the Command Line